CBS Broadcast Center: Early history

+The building in which the Broadcast Center is located formerly served as a dairy depot for Sheffield Farms.
+CBS purchased the site in 1952.
 The Center opened as the CBS Production Center in the late 1950s, when the network's master control, film and videotape facilities, and four studios were located in the Grand Central Terminal building.

-The building in which the Broadcast Center is located formerly served as a dairy depot for Sheffield Farms.
-CBS purchased the site in 1952 and began using it regularly for TV in 1963.
+CBS began using the 57th Street facility regularly for TV in 1963.
 The radio network, with offices at 1 East 53rd Street and studios at 49 East 52nd Street, near the old CBS corporate headquarters at 485 Madison Avenue, moved to the Broadcast Center in July 1964, while the television network's master control moved from Grand Central to the Broadcast Center in late 1964.
 The company spent $14.5 million to create what was, at the time, "the largest 'self-contained' radio and television production center in the United States and the most modern broadcasting plant of its kind in the world," as the New York Tribune put it in 1961.

 From the 1950s to 1970s, another prominent CBS stage in New York was Studio 52 (now the disco-theater Studio 54) at 254 West 54th Street, around the corner from Studio 50.
 CBS also leased the Himan Brown studios at 221 West 26th Street, now Chelsea Studios, for several shows in the 1960s, 1970s, and 1980s.